 I’m a registered general nurse and worked in hospitals at the start of my career, and then as a community nurse.
 I moved into care home management in 2002 and joined Care UK in 2013 as a Quality Development Manager.
 In that role, I supported a group of homes with all aspects of care, quality and lifestyles.
 I helped with coaching, training, clinical governance and quality assurance.
 It was very rewarding to bring homes together and share good practice.
+I then progressed into my current role as Home Manager for Highmarket House in 2019.

 I thrive on developing my team and enhancing quality of life for residents.
 I always feel extremely proud when I hear residents and relatives talking about the positive impact our team has had on their lives.